-Newtek values each performing loan using a discounted cash flow analysis which projects future cash flows and incorporates projections for loan pre-payments, and loan defaults using historical portfolio data.
+(1) Newtek values each performing loan using a discounted cash flow analysis which projects future cash flows and incorporates projections for loan pre-payments, and loan defaults using historical portfolio data.
 The data predicts future prepayment and default probability on curves which are based on loan age.
-The recovery assumption for each loan is specific to the discounted (1) valuation of the collateral supporting that loans.
+The recovery assumption for each loan is specific to the discounted valuation of the collateral supporting that loan.
 Each loans cash flow is discounted at a rate which approximates a market yield.
 The loans were originated under the SBA 7a program and conform to the underwriting guidelines in effect at their time of origination.
 Newtek has been awarded PLP status from the SBA.
 The loans are not guaranteed by the SBA.
 Individual loan participations can be sold to institutions which have been granted an SBA 750 license.
 Loans can also be sold as a pool of loans in a security form to qualified investors.
 Selling the loans as a pool of loans is more indicative of fair value than on a one by one basis and the bigger base for portfolio purchases is significantly larger than a small balance small business loan on a unit sale.

-Prime Rate is equal to 3.25% as of March 31, 2014.
+(2) Prime Rate is equal to 3.25% as of March 31, 2014.

-Newtek values non-performing loans using a discounted cash flow analysis of the underlying collateral which supports the loan.
+- (3) Newtek values non-performing loans using a discounted cash flow analysis of the underlying collateral which supports the loan.
 Modified loans are valued based upon current payment streams and are re-amortized at the end of the modification period.
-Net recovery of collateral, (Fair value less cost to liquidate) is applied to the discounted cash flow analysis based upon a time to liquidate estimate.

-Newtek values loans held for sale using the secondary SBA 7a market as a reference point.
+Net recovery of collateral, (Fair value less cost to liquidate) is applied to the discounted cash flow analysis based upon a time to liquidate estimate. - (4) Newtek values loans held for sale using the secondary SBA 7a market as a reference point.
 Newtek routinely sells into this secondary market.
-Guaranteed portions, partially funded as of the (4)valuation date are valued using level two inputs.
-Control Investments are disclosed above as equity investments in those companies that are "Control Investments" of the Company as defined in the Investment Company Act of 1940.
-A
+Guaranteed portions, partially funded as of the valuation date are valued using level two inputs.

+Newtek Business Services Corp.
+Consolidated Special Purpose Schedule of Investments March 31, 2014
-(5) company is deemed to be a "Control Investment" of Newtek Business Services Corporation if Newtek Business Services Corp. owns more than 25% of the voting securities of such company.
-100% wholly-owned by Exponential of New York, LLC.
-95% owned by Wilshire Partners, LLC., 5% owned by non-affiliate (6)

-49.482% owned by Wilshire Texas Partners IV, LLC.
-49.482% owned by Wilshire New York Partners IV, LLC, 24.611% owned by Exponential of New York, LLC and 25.907% owned by Newtek Business Services, Inc. (9)

-49:402/0 Wiled by Wilshire New York Partners, LLC., 5% owned by mon-affiliate 80% owned by Wilshire New York Partners IV, LLC, 20% owned by non-affiliate 66.7% owned by Wilshire Texas Partners I, LLC, 33.3% owned by non-affiliate (10)

-Zero cost basis is reflected, as the portfolio company was organized by the Company and incurred internal legal costs to organize the entity and immaterial external filing fees which were (13) expensed when incurred.
-95% owned by Wilshire DC Partners, LLC, 5% owned by non-affiliate.
+- (5) Control Investments are disclosed above as equity investments in those companies that are "Control Investments" of the Company as defined in the Investment Company Act of 1940.
+A company is deemed to be a "Control Investment" of Newtek Business Services Corporation if Newtek Business Services Corp. owns more than 25% of the voting securities of such company. - (6) 100% wholly-owned by Exponential of New York, LLC. - (7) 95% owned by Wilshire Partners, LLC. , 5% owned by non-affiliate - (8) 100% owned by Wilshire Texas Partners I, LLC. - (9) 49.482% owned by Wilshire New York Partners IV, LLC, 24.611% owned by Exponential of New York, LLC and 25.907% owned by Newtek Business Services, Inc. - (10) 95% owned by Wilshire Alabama Partners, LLC., 5% owned by non-affiliate - (11) 80% owned by Wilshire New York Partners IV, LLC, 20% owned by non-affiliate - (12) 66.7% owned by Wilshire Texas Partners I, LLC, 33.3% owned by non-affiliate - (13) Zero cost basis is reflected, as the portfolio company was organized by the Company and incurred internal legal costs to organize the entity and immaterial external filing fees which were expensed when incurred. - (14) 95% owned by Wilshire DC Partners, LLC, 5% owned by non-affiliate.